 “My success has been contingent upon my network of collaborators.
 I know I don’t have to do everything myself!
 It takes a village!”

 I 100% agree with Lloyd!
-The Aligned Time Journal was absolutely created in community!
+The Great Work Journals were absolutely created in community!
 This post is proof of that!
 I know that I wouldn’t get anything done if I tried to do it all myself!